thelia-modules/ElasticProduct/Readme.md

 #### Indexation

-To index your products there are 2 commands :
+You can index your products with the button in module configuration page.

-* For first indexation use `php Thelia elasticproduct:index:build` this will create the index with the mapping and index the whole catalog.
+Or a more efficient way is to execute this command `php Thelia elasticproduct:index:build` this will create the index with the mapping and index the whole catalog.
+You can set a cron with this command to reindex the catalog every month, week or day.
+Don't execute this command more than once a day because it can take very long time on big catalog.

-* Then use `php Thelia elasticproduct:index:queue` this will only index modified products since last indexation.
+But if your version of Thelia is >= 2.4.0 you can execute this other command `php Thelia elasticproduct:index:queue`, this will only index modified products since last indexation.
+So you can set a cron with this command every hour.